 The recommended storage temperature for unprocessed honey is below 50°F (10°C).
 The ideal temperature for both unprocessed and processed honey is below 32°F (0°C).
 Cooler temperatures best preserve the aroma, flavor and color of unprocessed honey.

-Maple syrup has the shortest shelf life – around one year in glass bottles without freezing or refrigeration.
+Maple syrup has the shortest shelf life – around one to two years in glass bottles without freezing or refrigeration.